exercism/problem-specifications/exercises/hello-world/description.md

 ## Specification

-Write a `Hello World!` function that can greet someone given their name.
+Write a `Hello World!` function that can greet the world or a specific person.
 The function should return the appropriate greeting.

 For an input of "Alice", the response should be "Hello, Alice!".

-If a name is not given, the response should be "Hello, World!"

 ## Test-Driven Development